 Most of these magic school books appear on our Dark Academia book list.
 You can see the full list of dark school-based novels here.

 Why did I not read this book before now?
 In a way, I’m glad I just read this because I only have to wait a few more months for the sequel.
-If you love YA fantasy, this King Arthur re-imagining is a must-read!
+If you love YA fantasy books, this King Arthur re-imagining is a must-read in our list of fantasy books for teens!

 Bree Matthews’s mother died in a tragic accident and she cannot seem to recover.
 When she has a chance to attend a special program for bright high school students at UNC-Chapel Hill, she jumps at the chance.